imagej/imagej.github.io/_pages/plugins/auto-threshold.md

 This is an implementation of the Triangle method:

--   {% include citation author='Zack GW, Rogers WE, Latt SA' title='Automatic measurement of sister chromatid exchange frequency' journal='J. Histochem.
-Cytochem.' volume='25' issue='7' pages='741–53' year='1977' month='July' pmid='70454' doi='' url='http://www.jhc.org/cgi/pmidlookup?view=long&pmid=70454' %}
+{% include citation doi='10.1177/25.7.70454' %}

-Modified from Johannes Schindelin's plugin [Triangle\_Algorithm](http://wbgn013.biozentrum.uni-wuerzburg.de/ImageJ/triangle-algorithm.html).
+Modified from Johannes Schindelin's plugin [Triangle_Algorithm](http://wbgn013.biozentrum.uni-wuerzburg.de/ImageJ/triangle-algorithm.html).

 See also: http://www.ph.tn.tudelft.nl/Courses/FIP/noframes/fip-Segmenta.html#Heading118